Mary Ann Horton: UNIX and Internet work

 Usenet relied on email for replies, requiring that Usenet links could be used for email.
 At first, all Usenet and UUCP messages used "bang paths", such as unc!research!ucbvax!mark, as email addresses.
 Horton guided this email process, including the use of the ARPANET/UUCP gateway, using routed email addresses such as cbosgd!mark@berkeley.
 These addresses were complex, convoluted, and sometimes ambiguous.
 When Internet domains were first created in 1983, Horton championed their use, publishing the classic paper "What is a domain?"

 At Usenix in January 1984, Horton recruited a group of volunteers to create the UUCP Mapping Project.
 The project divided the world into geographic regions.
 A volunteer for each region maintained the region's UUCP connectivity map and posted it regularly to the comp.mail.maps newsgroup.
 Each site ran Steve Bellovin and Peter Honeyman's pathalias program to create a locally optimized email routing database from this map.
-Horton worked with Chris Seiwald and Larry Auton to produce the smail program, used this database to route email, using email addresses such as mark@cbosgd.UUCP.
+Horton worked with Chris Seiwald and Larry Auton to produce the smail program, which used this database to route email, using email addresses such as mark@cbosgd.UUCP.

 In the mid 1980s, early domain use included .ARPA, .UUCP, .CSNET, and .BITNET as top level domains, representing four major email networks.
 In January 1986, Horton represented UUCP at a meeting to arrange technical cooperation of these networks.
 Others were Dan Oberst representing BITNET, Craig Partridge representing CSNET, and Ken Harrenstien, who hosted the meeting on behalf of the ARPANET.
-Harrenstien convinced the others to support the creation of six top level functionally domains COM, EDU, ORG, NET, GOV, and MIL.
+Harrenstien convinced the others to support the creation of six top level functional domains COM, EDU, ORG, NET, GOV, and MIL.
 Each network was authorized to register domains in COM, EDU, ORG, and NET.
 This group of registrars was the precursor to the ICANN domain name registry.